GregShiner/recipe-classifier/README.md

 #### Labeling

 Our original dataset did not come with a classification regarding if a specific recipe was healthy or not.
-However, it did come with the nutritional content of each recipe.
+As such, we had to manually figure out a method when it came classifying our recipes as healthy or unhealthy.
+Fortunately, the original dataset did come with the nutritional content of each recipe.
 The following nutritional categories were provided as a numerical value:

 ```
 Calories (kcal)